wAaron/atlas-examples/consul-quick-start/README.md

 Deploy a Three-node Consul Cluster
 -----------------------------------
-1. Make sure you are in the [ops/terraform](ops/terraform) directory.
+1. Navigate to the [ops/terraform](ops/terraform) directory on the command line.
 2. Run `terraform remote config -backend-config name=<your_atlas_username>/<your_atlas_environment_name>` in the [ops/terraform](ops/terraform) directory, replacing `<your_atlas_username>` with your Atlas username and `<your_atlas_environment_name>` with your desired Atlas environment name to configure [remote state storage](https://www.terraform.io/docs/commands/remote-config.html) for this infrastructure.
 Now when you run Terraform, the infrastructure state will be saved in Atlas, keeping a versioned history of your infrastructure.
 3. Get the latest consul module by running `terraform get` in the [ops/terraform](ops/terraform) directory.
 4. To deploy your three-node Consul cluster, all you need to do is run `terraform push -name <your_atlas_username>/<your_atlas_environment_name>` in the [ops/terraform](ops/terraform) directory, replacing `<your_atlas_username>` with your Atlas username and `<your_atlas_environment_name>` with your desired Atlas environment name used above.